uploadcare/uploadcare-wordpress-migro/README.md

 ### Tests

-All tests are for decrease PHAR size.
-Make your own by necessary.
+All tests are meant to decrease the phar size.
+Add your own if necessary.